Barça Academy Summer Program Airport Transfer Information & Camp Frequently Asked Questions

 Q: What is the Historic District guided tour?

 A: The Historic District guided tour is a guided tour through the Gothic quarter of Barcelona.
-It starts in Plaza Catalunya and finishes in front of the Cathedral of Barcelona (it does not include Sagrada Familia).
+It starts in Plaza de Colón (la Rambla) and finishes in front of the Cathedral of Barcelona (it does not include Sagrada Familia).

 Q: What is the Parc Güell guided tour?